ParallelMaths/parallel/pages/8-18-freezing-sports.md

 ## Additional Stuff

-* This [short video from the Secret Life of Scientists and Engineers](https://www.youtube.com/watch?v=D6FT3cMdImE?rel=0) _(If you have any problems watching the video then just right click and open it in a new window)_{target="_blank"} reveals a bit more about the astrophysicist Neil deGrasse Tyson
+* This [short video from the Secret Life of Scientists and Engineers](https://www.youtube.com/watch?v=D6FT3cMdImE?rel=0) _(If you have problems watching the video, right click to open it in a new window)_{target="_blank"} reveals a bit more about the astrophysicist Neil deGrasse Tyson

-* [This clip contains one of the most moving and extraordinary monologues by a scientist](https://www.youtube.com/watch?v=wupToqz1e2g?rel=0) _(If you have any problems watching the video then just right click and open it in a new window)_{target="_blank"}.
+* [This clip contains one of the most moving and extraordinary monologues by a scientist](https://www.youtube.com/watch?v=wupToqz1e2g?rel=0) _(If you have problems watching the video, right click to open it in a new window)_{target="_blank"}.
 It has gone down in the folklore of science, and is all about a photograph called the Pale Blue Dot.

   Here is how Wikipedia describes the clip: